Classes and Group Activities

 The JCC wants to help make your Jewish Journey meaningful.
 From our Israeli Schlichut Program to classes and events, holiday celebrations and even our summer program, Day Camps@The J, we are committed to strengthening Jewish identity and creating a connection between Diaspora Jewry and the State of Israel.
 Click here.

 Neshama Yoga is a fusion of Kundalini Yoga and Jewish spirituality.
-Learn Torah and move your body, mind and soul in ways to deepen your awareness and connection to ancient wisdom through a modern lens.
+These two systems of ancient wisdom share much in common.
+At their core, they provide the practitioner access to the pathways to connect with G-d on a deep, spiritual level.
 No prior experience needed.
 Suitable for all fitness levels.
-Created and led by Jackie Tepper.
+Led by Jackie Tepper.

 Fridays, 9 – 10:30 a.m.